YOUR GROUP’S NEXT SPEAKER

 I suppose we all know that history is pretty boring, right?
 If that’s what you think, you should hear what Ross Malone has to say about it.
 Ross is a Missouri historian who writes about all of those people, places, and events that should be well-known but aren’t.
-This teacher, radio host, newspaper columnist, and speaker has written over a dozen books and numerous magazine articles about the fascinating things all around us both past and present.
-Here are a few ideas for your organization’s next meeting.
+This teacher, radio host, newspaper columnist, and speaker has written twenty books and numerous magazine articles and newspaper columns about the fascinating things all around us both past and present.
+Here are a few ideas for your organization’s next meeting, big or small.

 Missouri’s Forgotten Heroes